jmoenig/Snap/DEVLOG.md

     * new "snap" category with new "snap_block_selectors" extension primitive
     * lazy translation support for data
     * bootstrap global custom blocks as primitives
-    * new "bootstrap" extension primitive
+    * new "bootstrap" and "un-bootstrap" extension primitives
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming